-Part 2 - Investment tax credit component
+Part 2 - Investment tax credit (ITC) component

-Costs incurred prior to the date the certificate of eligibility is issued are not eligible to be included in the calculation of the investment tax credit component.
-A participant in the Economic Transformation and Facility Redevelopment Program or an owner of an entity that is a participant is not eligible for any other investment tax credits.
+Costs incurred prior to the date the certificate of eligibility is issued are not eligible to be included in the calculation of the ITC component.
+A participant in the Economic Transformation and Facility Redevelopment Program or an owner of an entity that is a participant is not eligible for any other ITCs.

-Qualified investment at a closed facility - An investment tax credit of 10% of the cost or other basis for federal income tax purposes is allowed for a qualified investment at a closed facility (see Definitions).
+Qualified investment at a closed facility - An ITC of 10% of the cost or other basis for federal income tax purposes is allowed for a qualified investment at a closed facility (see Definitions).

-Line 10 - The total amount of investment tax credits allowed for all eligible participants located at each closed facility cannot exceed \$8 million.
+Line 8 - The total amount of ITCs allowed for all eligible participants located at each closed facility cannot exceed \$8 million.
 The maximum credit amount allowed to you at the closed facility will be provided to you by ESD.
-Enter the lesser of that amount or line 9 on line 10.
+Enter the lesser of that amount or line 7 on line 8.

-All other qualified investments - The economic transformation and facility redevelopment program investment tax credit allows a taxpayer that meets the requirements of the statute to claim a credit in the amount of 6% of the federal basis for qualified investments at all locations other than at the closed facility within the economic transformation area.
+All other qualified investments - The economic transformation and facility redevelopment program ITC allows a taxpayer that meets the requirements of the statute to claim a credit in the amount of 6% (.06) of the federal basis for qualified investments at all locations other than at a closed facility within the economic transformation area.

-Line 12 - The amount of tax credit for all other qualified investments may not exceed \$4 million.
+Line 10 - The amount of tax credit for all other qualified investments may not exceed \$4 million.
 This limit is imposed at the entity level so that the aggregate credit allowed to all partners, members, or shareholders of each entity does not exceed the \$4 million limitation.